 - Peanuts & peanut butter

 - Soyfoods (tofu, tempeh, soy milk, soy yogurt, soy-based meats)

 Legumes are particularly rich in the amino acid lysine, which is limited in other plant foods.
 They’re also super affordable, a great source of fiber and overall wonderfully nutritious foods.

-There is no need to “combine” foods to create a “complete protein,” but you should eat a variety of protein sources daily.
+There is no need to “combine” foods to create a “complete protein,” but it is a good idea to eat a variety of protein sources daily.
 In addition to legumes, nuts, seeds and whole grains diversify the amino acids you’re eating.